atharvParlikar/portfolio/src/content/blog/gen-ai-for-non-technical-founders.md

 **Try something like:**
 - "We use GPT-5 via API with a custom prompt engineering layer and proprietary retrieval system"
-- "We fine-tuned Llama 3 on our domain-specific dataset using our own infrastructure"
+- "We fine-tuned Stable Diffusion on our brand-specific image dataset using our own infrastructure"
-- "We built a multi-agent system that orchestrates API calls with custom memory and state management"
+- "We built a multi-agent system that orchestrates video generation with custom memory and quality control"
+- "We use Runway and Midjourney APIs with a proprietary pipeline for brand consistency and style control"

 This tells the truth.
 It shows you know where your value is.
 And it doesn't pretend you own something you don't.